somberdesign/PythonScripts/CreateMovieList/_readme.txt

 3. Execute ReadSalesCsv.py.
 This reads data from the csvs and puts it into \Output\SalesData.py.

 4. Execute ModifyMovieList.py.
 This creates MovieList_Sales.html, MovieList_Sales.txt and MovieList_Unmatched.txt in dir \Output.
+  .. copy MovieList_Sales.txt to e:\Cached for use by SearchToBrowser.py
   .. print MovieList_Sales.txt for garage sales
   .. use swriter MovieList_Sales.txt